noisebridge/PythonClass/winter2016/phone-book-search-algorithm.md

     2. DATA SET (REQUIREMENT 1)
         1. First we need data.
 Lets make a [random list](https://docs.python.org/2/library/random.html#random.sample) of 100 items between the numbers 1 to one million.
         ```python
+        """ Start a new file and put this code in it!!
+        """
         import random

         # if we do this we can probably all get the same list